-KNOXVILLE, Tenn. — The smell of fresh cut grass is in the air, it’s the first day of spring, and Tennessee’s new coach is ready to shout out “Play Ball!”
+KNOXVILLE, Tenn. — The smell of freshly cut grass is in the air, it’s the first day of spring and Tennessee’s new coach is ready to shout “Play Ball!”

 That’s right, it’s spring football time for the Vols, and first-year coach Jeremy Pruitt will put Tennessee through the first of 15 spring practices, starting on Tuesday.